sonic-net/DASH/test/docs/dash-saichallenger-testbed.md

 ## snappi for flow-based testing
 For flow-based traffic tests, e.g. one or more continuous traffic streams with well-defined packet headers at a specified rate, use the native snappi approach.
 This requires using the snappi SDK, which is a Python (or other language) library providing idiomatic access the OTG constructs.
 OTG/snappi also provides several other advantages such as precision scheduling, high data rates, incrementing (or other pattern) header fields, flow tracking using special instrumentation fields injected into the packet payload, etc.
 ## snappi for PTF-style testing (packet at a time)
 For convenience, SAI Challenger includes some wrapper libraries which present familiar [PTF](https://github.com/p4lang/ptf) packet utilities to send a single packet at a time.
-This allows you to utilize an OTG-compliant packet generator with familiar PTF contructs.
+This allows you to utilize an OTG-compliant packet generator with familiar PTF constructs.
 The main advantages are:
 - Ease of migration of older PTF scripts
 - Simplicity when constructing and sending a few simple packets, versus setting up continuous streams or flows.
 Flow-based testing is powerful, but somewhat more complex.
 ## Native PTF/Scapy testing